 "Tale of Styrbjörn" provides examples of the following tropes:

-- Alliterative Name: Both the Norse original (Styrbjörn Sterki) and the English "Styrbjörn the Strong" have the alliteration.
+- Alliterative Name: Both the Norse original (Styrbjörn Sterki) and the English "Styrbjörn the Strong" alliterate.

 - Battle Epic: About the Battle of Uppsala.

 - Big Badass Battle Sequence: The Battle of Uppsala.